.

 In-House Laboratory Billing Coder Collaboration

-Handelsman also credited the workflow action queues and LIS system automation for Summit’s laboratory billing process, enabling the lab’s in-house coder to collaborate directly with its external lab billing service and save on full-time equivalent (FTE) employment while addressing issues and common rejections.
+Handelsman also credited the workflow action queues and LIS system automation for Summit’s laboratory billing process, enabling the organization’s in-house coder to collaborate directly with its external lab billing service and save on full-time equivalent (FTE) employment while addressing issues and common rejections.

 MIPS Reporting Automation